ddella/OpenSSL/Certificate Chain of trust/README.md

 >```

 ### Convert the hexadecimal signature and dump it as a binary file
-At this point the signature is in hexadecimal and encrypted with the private of the issuer.
+At this point the signature is in hexadecimal and encrypted with the private key of the issuer.
 The following command creates a binary file with the encrypted certificate signature.
+It just convert ascii character, representing an hexadecimal value, in binary format.
 ```shell
 xxd -r -p signature.hex > sig_encrypted.bin
 ```